rob-bateman/Mozilla_London_2014/README.md

     gulp package

-Executes `compile`, then uses browserify to create a custom js file that embeds only the code required to run the example.
+Executes the `compile` task, then uses browserify to create a custom js file that embeds only the code required to run the example.
 The `http://localhost:8080/Intermediate_AWDViewer.html` url can be used to view any changes made to source files rebuilt in this way.

     gulp package-min

-Executes `package`, then uses an `uglifyjs` module to create a minified js file that embeds only the code required to run the example.
+Executes the `package` task, then uses an `uglifyjs` module to create a minified version of the example from the previous output.
 The `http://localhost:8080/Intermediate_AWDViewer.html` url can be used to view any changes made to source files rebuilt in this way.

 Trying out all of the different compile options, you'll notice that `package-min` produces the most compact option but is also the slowest to execute.
-This build method is generally best used when you are about to deploy a project, in order to get maximum compression for the final js source file.
-The `compile` option on the other hand is the fastest way to see what your example source is doing, and could be easily used with a simple watcher script and browser reloader to test code fast.
-It does however require an extra `<script>` tag to hold the precompiled AwayJS sources, hence the use of a different URL to see changes.
-This approach is not recommended for deploying final builds as it doesn't compress or obfuscate the final `.js` code in the same way that `package` or `package-min` does.
+This build method is generally best used when you are about to deploy a project, in order to get maximum compression for the final `.js` file.
+The `compile` option on the other hand is the fastest way to run your example source in the browser, and could be easily used with a simple watcher script and browser reloader to test code fast.
+It does however require an extra `<script>` tag to hold the pre-compiled AwayJS sources, hence the use of a different URL to see changes.
+This approach is not recommended for deploying final builds as it doesn't prune or obfuscate the final `.js` code in the same way that `package` or `package-min` does.

 Sourcemaps